maximecb/uvm/uvclang/plan.md

 C/C++  ──clang──▶  .ll  ──parse──▶  type layout  ──▶  per-fn lowering  ──▶  asm
        front-end        └──────────────────── uvclang back-end ──────────────┘
 ```
-(The clang stage is planned as Phase 10; today the back-end pipeline —
+(The clang stage is the Phase 9 driver front-end (`src/frontend.rs`), run
-`parse → type layout → per-function lowering → emit asm text` — runs on `.ll`
+in-process; the back-end pipeline — `parse → type layout → per-function
+lowering → emit asm text` — then runs on the captured IR.
+A `.ll` input skips
-produced out-of-band by `tests/gen_ll.sh`.)
+clang and feeds the back-end directly, matching `tests/gen_ll.sh`.)
 New source files:
 - `layout.rs` — `size_of` / `align_of` / struct field offsets, computed from the
   type tree (resolving named structs); the x86_64 layout the datalayout encodes.